Setting the default export format and the default for copying to clipboard

 EMF+, EMF or WMF (Windows only)

 Windows Metafile (.WMF) and Enhanced metafile (.EMF) files contain vector and font instructions for how to draw the graph.
 This means you can resize the image (in another program) with no loss of quality.
-These formats are only used by Windows program, not Mac programs (and Prism Mac cannot export in these formats).
+These formats are only used by Windows programs, not Mac programs (and Prism Mac cannot export in these formats).

 WMF is an ancient format; EMF is old, and EMF+ is the newest.
 So generally EMF+ is the best format.
 But not always.
 You may need to experiment to see which format works best for your needs, but these notes may help:

-If you paste an EMF image into PowerPoint, the colors may change when you save then reopen the file.
+•If you paste an EMF image into PowerPoint, the colors may change when you save then reopen the file.
 Not with WMF or EMF+.

-Choose EMF instead of "EMF+" to workaround the problem with somewhat corrupted graph when pasting EMF+ to older versions of Adobe Illustrator (CS5) or Corel draw.
+•Choose EMF instead of "EMF+" to workaround the problem with somewhat corrupted graphs when pasting EMF+ to older versions of Adobe Illustrator (CS5) or CorelDRAW.
 The problem is how Adobe Illustrator opens "EMF+" format that is generated by GDI+ in Prism.

-Some very old programs do not support EMF.
+•Some very old programs do not support EMF.
 For these choose WMF.

-EMF and EMF+ files exported by Prism encode the transparent (clear) "color", but WMF files cannot encode transparency.
+•EMF and EMF+ files exported by Prism encode the transparent (clear) "color", but WMF files cannot encode transparency.

-EMF+ is a newer format than EMF but both kinds of files use the same .EMF extension.
+•EMF+ is a newer format than EMF but both kinds of files use the same .EMF extension.

 EPS

 Like PDF, EPS files contain vectors and fonts.
 The resulting file isn't just an EPS wrapper around a bitmap file.
 Prism Windows gives you the choice of converting text to outlines.
-If you do that, the image will always look right (no font files required), but you wont be able to edit text in other programs.
+If you do that, the image will always look right (no font files required), but you won't be able to edit text in other programs.
 If you include text as text, it can be edited elsewhere but font files are required.
 Prism Mac always converts text to outlines.

 The EPS format is unable to encode transparency.
 If you choose any transparent colors in Prism, they will look solid in the exported file.